SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

 ## Documentation

-API documentation is included in the `docs` directory and is also available online from the [Selenium project][api].
+API documentation is available online from the [Selenium project][api].
 Addition resources include

 - the #selenium channel on freenode IRC
 - the [selenium-users@googlegroups.com][users] list